TU-e-Honors-Academy-AI-Track/DeepL_Intro/0-NN/README.md

 ![0-NN/gradient.png](https://github.com/TU-e-Honors-Academy-AI-Track/DeepL_Intro/blob/00introtoNN/0-NN/gradient.png?raw=true)

 Imagine you are at the red dot in the graph and you want to reach the minimum, then one can simply follow the gradient (the derivative) to go to a minimum.
-While this strategy has the risk of getting stuck in a local minimum (right) instead of ending up at the global minimum (left), it works quite well, even in higher dimensions, which is often the case for neural networks.
+While this strategy has the risk of getting stuck in a local minimum (left) instead of ending up at the global minimum (right), it works quite well, even in higher dimensions, which is often the case for neural networks.

 We can use this with the partial derivative of the effect each weight/bias has on the loss to adjust them closer towards a minimum in the loss, so a neural network which performs better.
 The amount we move is decided by the learning rate, too little and it will take forever or too much and you will overshoot the minimums (possibly even the global).
+This process would be done starting at the last layer and working towards the first, as this allows reusing computations.

 .....
 WORK IN PROGRESS